Northfield Community Park

 Johnson Hill presented the Community Park design plan to the Board of Trustees on January 25, 2022.
 Some proposed features of the future park include a pier and a small public beach, path connections to a Main Street crosswalk, bike racks, restrooms, a pavilion, three potential open turf areas for a playground, passive recreation and picnicking areas, and overflow parking / space for a farmer’s market.
 The Board voted 6-0 approving the park design/layout with a couple of amendments - to move the parking lot as far south toward the Post Office as possible and to move the commercial parcel from the south side of the park area over to the north side along Al Dente Pasta’s property line.
 Approval of the park design plan allows Johnson Hill and the Parks & Recreation Board to move forward with securing grants and other funding, and begin construction planning for the park, which will be completed in phases.

 The Parks & Recreation Board met again on January 27, 2022 to discuss next steps, and review rough cost estimates for construction of the park and regional trail connections.
+We continue to plan and look for grant opportunities to allow us to construct the many amenities the township has been requesting.

 - Ribbon Cutting Photo Gallery